HeberJ/Bamazon/README.md

 # Bamazon

 The Bamazon shows users the current items available for purchase.
-The user will be prompted a list to select the item they wish to purchase
+The user will be prompted a list to select the item they wish to purchase.
 <img src="/images/ScreenShot1.png">

 If the item is in stock, the customer will be asked the quantity of the product they wish to purchase.